 Tap Key displays.
-Also, if there is a key currently assigned to activate the selected GPI output, both LEDs for that key will be lit red.
-If there is no assignment, no LEDs will be lit red.
+Also, if there is a key currently assigned to activate the selected GPI output, both LEDs for the key lights red.
+If there is no assignment, no LEDs light red.

 - 6. Tap an intercom key to add or remove the GPI output assignment. - 7.
 Tap CLR to exit, or BACK to back up and make more assignments. - 8.
 Run Service Menu, Save Cfg, to store local GPIO settings.